cockroachdb/docs/v19.2/orchestrate-cockroachdb-with-kubernetes.md

     pod "cockroachdb-client-secure" deleted
     ~~~

-3. Get the names of the CSRs for the cluster:
+3. Get the names of any CSRs for the cluster:

     {% include copy-clipboard.html %}
     ~~~ shell